 All residential facilities and academic buildings are smoke free.
-Smoking is not permitted in any building.
+Smoking (including e-cigarettes and any other device creating aerosolized vapor) is not permitted in any building.
 Due to health and safety concerns, campus community members must stay at least 25 feet from the entrance to any building when smoking.
 Proper disposal of cigarette butts and other trash is required.
 Quad 2 in the Village Apartments is a smoke free quad.